yyqgood/Food-530-dataset/README.md

 The food categories are pupular dishes which were compiled from "Xinshipu".
 We collected food names from this website.
 Besides, we also collected data from [food-101](https://www.kaggle.com/kmader/food41) and [VireoFood-172](http://vireo.cs.cityu.edu.hk/VireoFood172/) and translated food names into Chinese.
 Food images were crawled from Baidu image search.
 Each category contains 500 to 1000 food images.

 # Statistics
 Number of Images: 392,183

 Number of Categories: 530

 # Download
 The dataset is categorized by names, each category has 500 to 1000 images.
 You can obtained the dataset by sending email to NUSSZ AI Center (aicenter@nusri.cn).
-Specifically, the researchers interested in Food-530 should download and fill up this [Agreement Form](https://docs.google.com/document/d/1DNGeidiAyylzqfi29t7TCw8JDmCMUwherb6AnUDsHfs/edit?usp=sharing) and send it back to XXX.
+Specifically, the researchers interested in Food-530 should download and fill up this [Agreement Form](https://drive.google.com/file/d/1e8wS6HJLvghQLFiqh4sOMsGqyDE_YBTx/view?usp=sharing) and send it back to NUSSZ AI Centre.